Private Parkland

 © Johnson Cameraface, used according to a creative commons licence (http://creativecommons.org/licenses/by-nc-sa/2.0/deed.en_GB)

 The great wealth of the Fitzwilliam family in the post-medieval period was largely built on their ownership of large amounts of land across the coal measures between Rotherham and Barnsley.
-By the time of the 6th Earls death in 1902 the wealth of the family was measured at £2.8 million, (equivalent to more than £3 billion in the money of 2007) (Bailey 2007, xvii) this is before taking into consideration the family’s substantial annual income from coal royalties- all in all more than sufficient to support the extravagance of the largest private house in Britain set in expensive, high maintenance parkland.
+By the time of the 6th Earl’s death in 1902 the wealth of the family was measured at £2.8 million, equivalent to more than £3 billion in 2007 (Bailey 2007, xvii), before taking into consideration the family’s substantial annual income from coal royalties - all in all more than sufficient to support the extravagance of the largest private house in Britain, set in expensive, high maintenance parkland.
 Paradoxically it was the great mineral wealth physically and metaphorically underpinning the family seat that would lead to the decline of the designed landscape left by Repton.
-The war effort necessitated the adoption in the UK of open cast coal mining and by 1943 the extraction of coal from beneath the Wentworth estate (but still outside the boundaries of the park) was already underway (Hansard 1943 Vol. CXXIX, Col. 617).
-Following the war the newly elected Labour government wished to continue mining of these reserves, extending the area of the land requisitioned to within the park boundaries.
-Despite opposition from the 8th Earl, the Campaign for the Preservation of Rural England, local people, the National Trust, a committee of mining engineers and geologists from the University of Sheffield, and even from the Yorkshire president of the NUM, the government insisted on proceeding with the quarrying for coal (Bailey 2007,398).
-As figure 6 shows, the areas extracted would have a dramatic effect on the landscape planned by Repton, and extend directly up to the house.
-A representative of the National Trust would record that;
+The Second World War necessitated the adoption in the UK of open cast coal mining and by 1943 the extraction of coal from beneath the Wentworth estate (but still outside the boundaries of the park) was already underway (Hansard 1943 Vol. CXXIX, Col. 617).
+Following the war, the newly elected Labour government wished to continue mining these reserves, extending the area of the land requisitioned to within the park boundaries.
+Despite opposition from the 8th Earl, local people, the Campaign for the Preservation of Rural England, the National Trust, a committee of mining engineers and geologists from the University of Sheffield, and even from the Yorkshire president of the NUM, the government insisted on proceeding with the extraction of coal from within the park itself (Bailey 2007,398).
+This had a dramatic effect on Repton’s landscape.
+A representative of the National Trust recorded that,

 “One of the [areas worked] is the walled garden.
 Right up to the very wall of the Vanburgh [west] front every tree and shrub has been uprooted … Where the surface has been worked is waste chaos and as [my colleague] said, far worse than anything he saw of the French battlefields after D-Day” (quoted in Bailey 2007,398).

-Comparison of OS mapping of the estate pre- and post-extraction demonstrates that the landscape was generally not restored in a manner which exactly reproduced its earlier features.
-The register of Historic Parks and Gardens for Wentworth Woodhouse records that;
+Comparison of OS mapping of the estate pre- and post-extraction demonstrates that the landscape was generally not restored in a manner that exactly reproduced its earlier features.
+The register of Historic Parks and Gardens for Wentworth Woodhouse notes that,

 “The character of the landscape was altered as the levels were not restored in every case and replanting was not informed by an appreciation of vistas and views.
 The subtleties of the views, particularly those towards Temple Hill and from the south terrace, have been lost” (English Heritage 2001).